 The Colorado individual income tax return form allows taxpayers to contribute to various listed organizations by donating a portion of their income tax refund or increasing the amount owed on their tax return.
-Legislation is required to create new income tax check-off.
+Legislation is required to create a new income tax check-off.

 - Nongame and Endangered Wildlife Cash Fund;